Ryu-H/TIL/Java/Collections.md

 ### Map Interfaces

 - `Map` - Basic Map operations
-- `HashMap` - A Map where the Keys are sorted
+- `SortedMap` - A Map where the Keys are sorted

 ### Map Implementations